5rijan/Usync-extension/README.md

 - [ ] Completing menus and adding data for all campus food places.

-## 💡 Feedback

-Your feedback helps us improve!
-If you have any ideas, suggestions, or issues, please open an issue in this repository or reach out to us directly.

 ## 👨‍💻 About the Author

 **Srijan Chaudhary**
 Second-year Bachelor of Engineering Honours (Software Engineering) student at the University of Sydney.

-Passionate about creating tools that simplify and enhance the student experience. uSync is a personal project designed to bridge the gap between students and their campus, making university life more organized and efficient.
+Passionate about creating tools that simplify and enhance the student experience.
+USync is a personal project designed to bridge the gap between students and their campus, making university life more organized and efficient.

 Feel free to reach out for collaboration or feedback!